KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `stale.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
 2. Found 'Magic Mirror' in file `MMM-RTSPStream.js`: Replace it with `MagicMirror²`.
+3. Found 'omxplayer' in file `MMM-RTSPStream.js`: Deprecated: Try to replace it with `vlc`.
-3. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+4. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+5. Found 'omxplayer' in file `README.md`: Deprecated: Try to replace it with `vlc`.
-4. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+7. Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+8. Found 'omxplayer' in file `node_helper.js`: Deprecated: Try to replace it with `vlc`.
-6. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+9. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-7. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+10. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+11. Found 'omxplayer' in file `config.html`: Deprecated: Try to replace it with `vlc`.
-8. Found 'XMLHttpRequest' in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
+12. Found 'XMLHttpRequest' in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
-9. Found 'MagicMirror2' in file `installer.sh`: Replace it with `MagicMirror²`.
+13. Found 'MagicMirror2' in file `installer.sh`: Replace it with `MagicMirror²`.
-10. Found 'XMLHttpRequest' in file `jsmpeg.min.js`: Replace it with built-in fetch.
+14. Found 'XMLHttpRequest' in file `jsmpeg.min.js`: Replace it with built-in fetch.
+15. Found 'omxplayer' in file `preinstall.sh`: Deprecated: Try to replace it with `vlc`.

 ## [MMM-RVV by sebikolon](https://github.com/sebikolon/MMM-RVV)